Synfonica LLC (formerly NovaSpeech LLC) was founded in 2004 to develop next-generation text-to-speech and related technologies.

 Dr. Masayuki Gibson

-Dr. Masayuki Gibson joined the company part-time in 2007 while completing his Ph.D. in Linguistics, and he joined the team full-time in 2011.
+Dr. Masayuki Gibson joined the company part-time in 2007 while completing their Ph.D. in Linguistics, and they joined the team full-time in 2011.
 Masayuki is responsible for research and development related to our knowledge-based text-to-speech rules, our speech therapy application, and our expressive speech synthesis project.
-He is the lead developer of the back end (speech generation component) of Synfonica's text-to-speech system, drawing on his extensive knowledge of speech perception, acoustic phonetics, phonology, and linguistics more generally.
-Together with Dr. Hertz, he is also working on a set of educational materials for teaching about methods and models for speech research.
+They are the lead developer of the back end (speech generation component) of Synfonica's text-to-speech system, drawing on their extensive knowledge of speech perception, acoustic phonetics, phonology, and linguistics more generally.
+Together with Dr. Hertz, they are also working on a set of educational materials for teaching about methods and models for speech research.

 Isaac Spencer has been working at the company since its inception in 2004.
 Isaac is the primary developer of the front end (text analysis component) of Synfonica's knowledge-based text-to-speech synthesis system, implementing rules for text normalization, phrase prediction, morphological analysis, lexical stress prediction, letter-to-phoneme conversion, and more.
 Having expertise in both linguistics and software development, he also contributes to many of the company's other research and development activities.